-Every command issued to the Telit CE910-SL returns a result response if response codes are enabled (default) (see command ATQn).
-The time needed to process the given command and return the response varies and may depend on the network also.
+Every command issued to the Telit DE910 returns a result response if response codes are enabled (default) (see command ATQn).
+The time needed to process the given command and return the response varies from command to command and may depend also on the network.
 As a result every command is provided with a proper timeout period.
-If this time elapses without any result from the operation, the ERROR response is reported.
+If this time elapses without any result from the operation, then the ERROR response is reported.